-School Library Journal:

-The year is 1973, and Patty Appleton has a front-row seat to one of the most scandalous political dramas in American history.
+School Library Journal: The year is 1973, and Patty Appleton has a front-row seat to one of the most scandalous political dramas in American history.
 As one of the first female congressional pages, Patty not only witnesses President Nixon's dirty political tricks but also finds herself at the intersection of a divided nation.
 Patty's personal journey becomes a mirror of the time's ideological battles.
 She wrestles with opposing influences: her conservative parents, who are unshakable Nixon supporters, and her feminist friends, who challenge the era's patriarchy.
 As she grows increasingly troubled by Nixon's corruption and suspects her father's involvement, Patty faces the challenge of sorting through half-truths to find the reality beneath.
-The novel (uses) a unique storytelling format-each chapter begins with an album-like format that includes relevant historical clippings, political cartoons, and news photos, providing immersive context around pivotal events like Watergate, the ERA fight, Roe v.
-Wade, and the aftermath of the Vietnam War, reflecting issues that still echo in today's social landscape.
-The novel's candid and nuanced discussions around gender roles add a maturity older readers will appreciate.

-VERDICT: The skillful blend of historical facts, relatable teen angst, and profound social commentary makes this a gripping must-read for both teens and adults.
+Each chapter begins with an album-like format that includes relevant historical clippings, political cartoons, and news photos.
+VERDICT: The skillful blend of historical facts, relatable angst, and profound social commentary makes this a gripping must-read for both teens and adults.